schollz/_core/docs/content/help/sdcard.md

 +++
-title = 'What SD card can I use?' date = 2024-02-01T12:33:06-08:00 weight = 10
+title = 'Which SD card can I use?' date = 2024-02-01T12:33:06-08:00 weight = 10
 +++